shelled snails text index | photo index

 Where seen?
 Although the shells are often seen (usually occupied by hermit crabs), living snails are rarely seen.
 Usually at the lowest tides near seagrass meadows on our Northern and Eastern shores.
 Apparently, the name is due to the warty texture of the shell.

 Features: 4-6cm.
-The thick shell is conical with many regular bumps and blunt spines.
+Shell thick, conical with spirals of many regular bumps and blunt spines.
 There is a short tubular tip on the shell for the siphon.
-The operculum is of a horn-like material and is thin and flexible.
-It has a long muscular foot.
+Ooperculum thin and flexible, made of a horn-like material.
+Body pale, with a long muscular foot, short tentacles with a black band at the tips.

-The Common frog snail (Bufonaria rana) is about 7.5cm long and found on mud or muddy-sand bottoms.
+The Common frog snail (Bufonaria rana) is about 7.5cm long, up to 9cm and found on mud or muddy-sand bottoms.

 What does it eat?
 Some species appear appear to feed on tube worms.
 These have an extendible proboscis and large salivary glands, that are probably used to anaesthetize the worms in their tubes; the worms are then sucked out and swallowed whole.